 Unfortunately, there is no such thing as total protection.
-However, these layers can do plenty to greatly reduce the odds of a successful attack and mitigate the spread and damage if one does occur.
+However, these layers of cyber security for credit unions can do plenty to greatly reduce the odds of a successful attack and mitigate the spread and damage if one does occur.

 - Patch vulnerabilities: By far the most important piece of advice: continuous scanning, monitoring, and patching helps credit unions strengthen their defenses.

-- Advanced endpoint protection: Known for standardizing security controls, monitoring behaviors in your endpoint environment can both slow down and thwart attacks entirely.
+- Advanced endpoint protection: Known for standardizing security controls, these IT services for credit unions monitors behaviors in your endpoint environment and can both slow down and thwart attacks entirely.

-- Endpoint isolation: This layer isolates an infected endpoint, making it possible to stop the spread and still preserve forensic evidence after an attack.
+- Endpoint isolation: This layer of cyber security for credit unions isolates an infected endpoint, making it possible to stop the spread and still preserve forensic evidence after an attack.

 - Automated backups: Ransomware can (and is designed to) jump to and target your backups, so it’s important to automate them and not keep them all in the same place.

 - SOC/Monitoring: Having the best tools doesn’t mean much if no one is monitoring them.
-From alerts to analysis, credit unions can rely on this layer for early threat identification and to help them adjust their methodology as time goes by.
+From alerts to analysis, credit unions can rely on this layer of cyber security for credit unions for early threat identification and to help them adjust their methodology as time goes by.

 - Security awareness training: Most attacks occur due to human error, which is why teaching, testing, and training employees goes a long way to preventing and mitigating attacks.

 Hackers aren’t stopping any time soon, but these are some actionable steps credit unions can take towards preventing and stemming attacks.
 The most important factors here are knowledge and action.
-For networks to be protected, they need continuous oversight that adapts as fast as the hackers do.
+For networks to be protected, they need continuous oversight and IT services for credit unions that adapt as fast as the hackers do.

 How confident are you in your credit union’s cybersecurity posture?
-Take our quick cyber posture assessment today to receive personalized insights and recommendations from our experts.
+Take our quick cyber posture assessment today to receive personalized insights and recommendations for effective IT services for credit unions from our experts.